lsst-dm/dmtn-168/index.rst

 Where $projectID is *panda-dev-1a74*.
 Then it is passed to the container on the POD nodes via the secret name *gcs-access*, with the environmental variable **GOOGLE_APPLICATION_CREDENTIAL** pointing to the json file.

-Real-time Logging for pilot jobs
+Real-time Logging for Pilot Jobs
 --------------------------------
 Pilot logs associated with payload jobs are written onto the GCS bucket **drp-us-central1-logging**.
 We also provide (near)real-time logging for pilot logs on Google Cloud Logging, regardless whether